sagemath/sagewiki_to_gh-2022-10-10/days30_statusreports.md

  * Christian, Franco and Nicolas worked on the finalization of [[http://trac.sagemath.org/sage_trac/ticket/10998|#10998: Categories for posets]]

  * Eva Curry, Florent and Nicolas implemented the enumerated set of IntegerPointsInABall, and got cool 3D pictures out of them.

+ * Hugh got his code implementing Schur algebras and irreducible characters of GL_n (including the characteristic p case) into a shareable state, and, with help from Anne, got it into the sage-combinat queue.

 And everybody (or so) played Frisbee!